rohitmanghani/Campus-ChatBot/README.md

 5. Open the chat UI:
    Double click on index.html to open in browser.
+   The chatbot will appear as a floating widget.

 ---

 ## How It Works

 - The user types a message in the chat.
-- The browser sends the message to Flask backend (`/ask` endpoint).
-- NLP converts the message into vector representation.
-- The chatbot compares it with stored questions in faqs.json.
+- Backend detects language
+- If non-English → translates to English
+- NLP model finds closest FAQ
-- It returns the most relevant answer if confidence is high.
+- If confidence is high → return answer
-- If confidence is low, the bot asks the user to rephrase.
+- If low → ask user to rephrase
+- Answer translated back to user’s language
+- UI displays text, images, PDFs, and link buttons

 ---